 Since 1886, the National Academy of Sciences has honored outstanding achievement in the physical, biological, and social sciences through its awards program.

 1997 was a very good year!
-James Rothman and Thomas Südhof – two of the Academy's 1997 award recipients – will share the 2013 Nobel Prize in Physiology and Medicine with fellow NAS member Randy Schekman.
+James Rothman and Thomas Südhof – two of the Academy's 1997 award recipients – were awarded the 2013 Nobel Prize in Physiology and Medicine with fellow NAS member Randy Schekman.
 Rothman received the Richard Lounsbery Award in 1997 for his dissection of the biochemical mechanisms by which proteins are transferred from one cellular compartment to another and to the outside world.
 These mechanisms are important in neurotransmission, tissue biogenesis, and hormonal secretion.
 Südhoff shard the 1997 NAS Award in Molecular Biology for the performance of elegant experiments to resolve the molecular components responsible for controlling neurotransmitter vesicle release and chemical communication within the nervous system.
 Both the Richard Lounsbery Award and the NAS Award in Molecular Biology identify outstanding young investigators.

 NAS Award in Chemical Sciences

 The NAS Award in Chemical Sciences is presented annually to honor innovative research in the chemical sciences that contributes to a better understanding of the natural sciences and to the benefit of humanity.